freaktechnik/github-stub/README.md

 function as first parameter.
 The assertion callback should take a truthy value as first parameter and a message as second parameter.

+There is a method on the top level client object with the same name and signature that will call `argumentsValid` on every API method that was called.

+## reset
+The top level client object has a `reset` method that calls `reset` on every stub it contains.

 ## License
 This package is licensed under the MIT license.